Shayetet 13: Lebanon

 Operation Bardas 20 took place on January 14, 1971, to neutralize a guerrilla base in Lebanon, near Sidon, where about two dozen militants were training as frogmen.
 During the operation, the commandos destroyed some of the camp's buildings, and a number of guerrillas were wounded, including commander Abu Youssef.

-Shayetet 13, Unit 707, and Sayeret Tzanhanim commandos jointly raided guerrilla bases in Nahr al-Bared and Beddawi on February 19, 1973 in Operation Bardas 54–55.
+Shayetet 13, Unit 707, and Sayeret Tzanhanim commandos jointly raided guerrilla bases in Nahr al-Bared and Beddawi on February 19, 1973, in Operation Bardas 54–55.
 During the operation, about 40 guerrillas were killed and 60 wounded, and a Turkish military trainer was taken prisoner.

 In the years following the Yom Kippur War, Shayetet 13 carried out various missions against guerrilla boats and those who assisted them, with mediocre success.
 During Operation Litani in 1978, Shayetet 13 carried out ambushes, killing a senior enemy commander in one of them.
 From 1979 to 1981, the unit carried out 22 successful raids against guerrilla targets in Lebanon.
 The successes resulted in a unit decoration.
-In one notable raid on April 19, 1980 Shayetet 13 commandos raided the base of a guerrilla organization that according to intelligence was planning an attack on a community in Israel, killing about 15 guerrillas, including the commander of the would-be infiltration unit and two of its members, and two structures were destroyed.
+In one notable raid on April 19, 1980, Shayetet 13 commandos raided the base of a guerrilla organization that according to intelligence was planning an attack on a community in Israel, killing about 15 guerrillas, including the commander of the would-be infiltration unit and two of its members, and two structures were destroyed.
 Several commandos were wounded.

 During the 1982 Lebanon War, Shayetet 13 commandos participated in securing a beachhead for an Israeli amphibious landing north of Sidon.
 Two teams of commandos landed, one of which swam to the mouth of the Awali River and another which came ashore on the landing beach in rubber dinghies.
 The commandos engaged in a brief battle with armed Palestinians and enabled Israeli armor and infantry to land.
 The unit also carried out three raids on PLO targets in Beirut, and carried out several other raids and ambushes during the war.
 Shayetet 13 was also responsible for stopping ships that were ferrying weapons out of the country to Italy, including Yasser Arafat's personal boat.

 From the early 1980s the unit became increasingly involved in the Lebanon conflict, demonstrating an excellent track record of dozens of successful operations each year and inflicting heavy losses on Hezbollah in terms of casualties and equipment destroyed.

 Typical missions at the time were interdiction of guerrilla vessels, blowing up enemy headquarters and key facilities, conducting ambushes and planting explosives on guerrilla routes.

-On November 25, 1988, the unit, along with other forces, conducted a raid on the Head Quarters of PFLP-GC, with the aim of killing its leader Ahmad Jibril.
+On November 25, 1988, the unit, along with other forces, conducted a raid on the Headquarters of PFLP-GC, with the aim of killing its leader Ahmad Jibril.
 However, the raid failed and an officer was killed and several Israeli commandos were wounded.
 Jibril arranged a press conference at the base, brandishing the personal weapon of the killed IDF officer.
 The IDF estimated that 20 guerrillas were killed in the raid, although the Palestinians only conceded eight.
 Israeli military analyst Ronen Bergman described the operation as an "embarrassing flop".